MicrosoftDocs/azure-docs-powershell/azps-9.0.0/Az.EventHub/New-AzEventHubEncryptionConfig.md

 ## SYNOPSIS
 Creates an in memory object instance of PSEncryptionConfigAttributes which can then be given as input to New-AzEventHubNamespace and Set-AzEventHubNamespace to enable encryption

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.eventhub/new-azeventhubencryptionconfig) for up-to-date information.

 ## SYNTAX

 ```